BUGwildfarmer/PurpleCypress/English/everysentences.md

 We've dominated the planet only because an unparalleled ability to care for one another-for partners,children,families,friends,fellow humans-allowed cooperation on a scale never before seen in the history of life.

 Get up early.Grind out hardy.Gain on success.

+The spirit is willing and the flesh is weak.